Engineer152/wz-data/README.md

 # Warzone Game Data

-This is to provide WZ ID data for COD: Warzone
+This is to provide WZ ID Mapping data for COD: Warzone

 ## Available Endpoints